Origins

 Inverse Distance Weighting (Shepard's Method)

-Where $\vec{K}_i$ is the position of Knot $i$, $w_i$ is its charge (positive = attractor, negative = repulsor), and $p$ is the metric power (usually 2 — the inverse square law).
+Where $\vec{K}_i$ is the position of node $i$, $w_i$ is its charge (positive = attractor, negative = repulsor), and $p$ is the metric power (usually 2 for the squared-distance denominator — giving inverse-distance falloff).
 The trick is that forces add as vectors.
 Between two identical attractors, their pulls cancel — creating a saddle point.

 Deep dive: Color mapping & Lorenz weight modulation

 The raw force vector is invisible.
 We convert it to color using polar coordinates.
-Field Magnitude ($r$) uses a log scale because forces near singularities approach infinity:
+Field Magnitude ($m$) uses a log scale because forces near singularities approach infinity:

-Each node's effective weight is modulated in real-time by the Lorenz Attractor's $z$-variable, creating a "breathing" effect even when node positions are fixed:
+Each node's effective weight is modulated in real-time by the Lorenz Attractor's centered $z$-variable (range ≈ −25 to +25):

 § 2 — The Lorenz Attractor

 The Lorenz system is deterministic but sensitive to initial conditions — two trajectories starting 0.0001 apart diverge exponentially.
 Same inputs, same outputs, but you can't predict where it'll be in 30 seconds.
-That's what makes the patterns breathe.
+The visual result: patterns that evolve continuously without ever settling into a visible loop.

 Three nodes riding Lorenz attractors in slow motion.
 The "breathing" is the z-variable modulating each node's gravitational weight.